 Synthetic fillers have been manufactured to last longer, with some lasting up to 18 months to 2 years.
 In case of overfilling, some fillings may be reversed.
 Most likely, you had vitrase after just one week.
 In doing so, much of what you had was likely to swell, so vitrase may not have been injected into the places with the most filling.

 The total recovery time from dermal filler treatment varies from patient to patient.
-Recovery usually lasts one to two days.
-Most patients are available to return to normal activities immediately after treatment.
+Generally speaking, it takes one to two days for the recovery process to be complete.
+Most patients are able to return to their normal activities immediately after treatment.
 In fact, some people schedule their treatment during lunch time and return to work immediately afterwards.

 There are very few restrictions with dermal fillers.
 However, strenuous exercise should be avoided for the first day or two in order to allow the filler to settle in place and the skin to heal with as little swelling and bruising as possible.
 That said, these injectable treatments take some time to integrate into the tissues, and it's normal for the dermal filler to take up to two weeks to fully settle on the face.